There are many different types of leather available. Bonded leather is one option to have the look of leather at a lower cost.

 Leather Content of Bonded Leather

 Since bonded leather is a composite of leather and plastic, it can be made utilizing various formulas and amounts, depending on the goal of the final product.
 This can be a benefit, as leather can be reused in bonded applications for future life.
-It can also be confusing to customer, as it isn’t always clear exactly how much leather is used in the making of each bonded leather piece.
+It can also confuse customers, as it isn’t always clear exactly how much leather is used in making each bonded leather piece.

-In the United States, the Federal Trade Commission (FTC) provides a Leather Guide which provides guidance around how bonded leather should be marketed.
-Generally, the % of leather and non leather materials should be made clear to the consumer The guide states, under section 16 CFR Part §24.2(f).
-Click her to view the full regulations guide details.
+In the U.S., the Federal Trade Commission (FTC) provides a Leather Guide that provides guidance on how bonded leather should be marketed.
+Generally, the percentage of leather and non-leather materials should be made clear to the consumer, the guide states under section 16 CFR Part §24.2(f).

 “(f) Ground, pulverized, shredded, reconstituted, or bonded leather.
 A material in an industry product that contains ground, pulverized, shredded, reconstituted, or bonded leather and thus is not wholly the hide of an animal should not be represented, directly or by implication, as being leather.
 This provision does not preclude an accurate representation as to the ground, pulverized, shredded, reconstituted, or bonded leather content of the material.
 However, if the material appears to be leather, it should be accompanied by either: